We created a list of all Dutch phone providers and figured out the best deals for you.

 BEN receives 4,3 stars on Trustpilot.

-Best pick: Contract duration: 12 months, 1GB and 200 minutes for calling or texts for €9 a month.
+Best pick: Contract duration is 12 months, and it includes 1GB and 200 minutes of calling or texting for €9 a month.

-Tipp: If you have KPN Internet or Telfort at home, Simyo doubles your bundles for free.
+Tipp: If you have KPN Internet at home, Simyo doubles your bundles for free.

 Simyo rates with 4 stars on Trustpilot.

 Lyca Mobile offers so-called ‘Prepaid Sim Only’ plans.
-Meaning that you preload your plan with data, call minutes & SMS.
-You can choose duration periods of 3 months, 6 months or 12 months which you pay upfront.
+These plans allow you to preload your plan with data, call minutes, and SMS.
+You can choose duration periods of 3 months, 6 months, or 12 months, and you pay upfront.

 Lyca Mobile received 3,9 stars on Trustpilot.